 Recently, we have noticed an increasing number of gluten-free products on shelves.
 The market for gluten-free food choices has also grown in the food service sector.

-Olymel offers several gluten-free options including our range of pulled pork, our range of bacon, our cooked and sliced meats, and our range of hams and our smoked sausages with natural ingredients (skin on) available only in certain regions of Canada.
+Olymel offers several gluten-free options including our range of bacon, our cooked and sliced meats, our range of hams, our fresh pork and our european sausages.

 What is gluten?